alexpolonsky/doswah.com/about.md

 ## Who I Am

-First things first, <i>Doswah</i> is not my real name.
-It is my blogger handle derived from a filipino accent (go figure).
-My real name is [Joshua Rivera](http://joshuatrivera.com) and go by <i>Doswah</i> to my friends and family.
+<i>Doswah</i> is not my real name, it is my blogger handle derived from saying my first name in a filipino accent.
+My real name is [Joshua Rivera](http://joshuatrivera.com)

 ## What I do

-I am a recent Computer Engineering graduate from the University of Hawaii at Manoa aspiring to code as good as [Kenny Luong](http://kennyluong.com).
+I am a recent Computer Engineering graduate from the University of Hawaii at Manoa.
+I aspire to code as good as [Kenny Luong](http://kennyluong.com), be better at everything than everyone like [Jake Tsuyemura](http://jaketsuyemura.com), and keep pace with [Matthew Inouye](http://mkinouye.com).

-## Why do what I do

-At an early age, I developed a love for coding from editing HTML on MySpace and finding cool ways to hack my video games.
-Since then, I have always been interested in new technology.

-## For lolz
+## More about me

 I am a huge sports fanatic.
-I play golf, basketball, tennis whenever I get the chance.
-Also, I am a dedicated Denver Broncos and Miami Heat fan.
+I play golf (<i>+15 handicap</i>), basketball(<i>Point Guard wannabe</i>), tennis(<i>I know the rules</i>)  whenever I get the chance.
+In addition to being active, I root for the Denver Broncos and Miami Heat.

+In also am a huge fan of hiking, musicals, Childish Gambino, life hacks, and Doctor Who.